 “Magic?
 Eggs?
 You guys are nuts.
 This is crazy.”

 “You don’t like your pay, so you worked with Autumn to steal this egg from the CEO of the company you work for so you can, what, take your share and fund your other criminal activities?
 We saw your record, you’re a felon.”
 Diaz slams a manila folder on the table.
-Andrew doesn’t touch it; he already knew what was inside.
+Andrew doesn’t touch it.
+He already knows what’s inside.

 “Wrongfully charged, that should be in my file too.”